 Grand Valley State had a bye in the opening round and then blew the doors off Texas A&M-Commerce in the second half to win 55-32 in the second round.
 The offense had 598 yards with 311 yards passing from Bart Williams (4 touchdowns and 1 pick) and 217 yards rushing by Marty Carter (1 touchdown).

 Here we have yet another regular-season rematch occurring in the playoffs.
 These two teams met on October 8 at Grand Valley State and the outcome was 35-23 in favor of GVSU.
 The Lakers took a 28-6 lead into halftime while Ferris State closed the deficit to 28-23 midway through the fourth quarter.
 A Williams to Nick Dodson 39 yard touchdown pass iced the game.

 In that game, Ferris State dominated offensively.
 They had 29 first downs (21 for GVSU), 201 yards rushing (118 for GVSU), and 369 yards passing (232 for GVSU).
 Ferris State had five turnovers to 3 for the Lakers.
 It was the missed opportunities for Ferris State that proved to be the difference.

 This could be a shootout.
-Yes the defenses are good, but there are playmakers on both offenses.
-Bell, Bermingham, or even Jahaan Brown (866 rushing yards with 7 touchdown) for Ferris State will be up against Bart Williams (3,024 yards passing with 30 touchdowns and 10 picks) and running back Marty Carter (1,807 yards with 19 touchdowns).
+Yes, the defenses are good, but there are playmakers on both offenses.
+Bell, Bermingham, or even Jahaan Brown (866 rushing yards with 7 touchdowns) for Ferris State will be up against Bart Williams (3,024 yards passing with 30 touchdowns and 10 picks) and running back Marty Carter (1,807 yards with 19 touchdowns).